xcode96/IT-Security-Policy/README.md

     - Scroll down and click **Create Web Service**.
     - Render will build and deploy your API.
 After a minute or two, you will get a live URL at the top of the page (e.g., `https://your-api-name.onrender.com`). **Copy this URL.**

+3.  **Configure Environment Variables (CRUCIAL STEP)**:
+    - After the first deployment, go to the **Environment** tab for your new web service in Render.
+    - Under "Environment Variables", click **Add Environment Variable**.
+    - Create a new variable with the following details:
+      - **Key**: `CORS_ORIGIN`
+      - **Value**: `https://your-frontend-site.vercel.app` (Replace this with the actual URL of your deployed frontend application from Vercel).
+    - Click **Save Changes**.
+Render will automatically redeploy your API with this new setting.
+This step is essential for security and allows your frontend to communicate with your backend.

 ---

 ### Part 2: Frontend Setup & Deployment